pragmaticslaboratory/stackage-evolution/README.md

 This software is created to analyze the evolution of the [Stackage](https://www.stackage.org) repository, and its analysis is reported in:

 [!WARNING]

 The title and abstract are temporary.

-_Title:_ Stackage Repository: An Exploratory Study of its Evolution
+_Title:_ The Stackage Repository: An Exploratory Study of its Evolution

 _Abstract:_